Brian Anderson (third baseman): Minor leagues

 After his junior year, the Miami Marlins selected Anderson in the third round of the 2014 MLB draft.
-Anderson made his professional debut with the Batavia Muckdogs of the Class A-Short Season New York-Penn League and was promoted to the Greensboro Grasshoppers of the Class A South Atlantic League after 20 games.
+Anderson made his professional debut with the Batavia Muckdogs of the Low–A New York-Penn League and was promoted to the Greensboro Grasshoppers of the Single–A South Atlantic League after 20 games.
 In 59 total games between the two teams, he slashed .300/.363/.496 with 11 home runs and 49 RBIs.

-In 2015, Anderson played for the Jupiter Hammerheads of the Class A-Advanced Florida State League where he batted .235 with eight home runs and 62 RBIs in 132 games.
+In 2015, Anderson played for the Jupiter Hammerheads of the High–A Florida State League where he batted .235 with eight home runs and 62 RBIs in 132 games.
 After the regular season, he played in the Arizona Fall League.

-In 2016, Anderson played for both Jupiter and the Jacksonville Suns of the Class AA Southern League where he compiled a combined .265 batting average with 11 home runs, 65 RBIs, and 21 doubles in 135 games between the two teams.
+In 2016, Anderson played for both Jupiter and the Jacksonville Suns of the Double–A Southern League where he compiled a combined .265 batting average with 11 home runs, 65 RBIs, and 21 doubles in 135 games between the two teams.
 He was named the Marlins Minor League Player of the Year.
 He played in the Arizona Fall League after the season for the second consecutive year.

-In 2017, Anderson spent the season with both Jacksonville and the New Orleans Baby Cakes of the Class AAA International League, batting .275 with 22 home runs, 81 RBIs, and an .853 OPS in 120 games.
+In 2017, Anderson spent the season with both Jacksonville and the New Orleans Baby Cakes of the Triple–A International League, batting .275 with 22 home runs, 81 RBIs, and an .853 OPS in 120 games.
 Midway through the season, Anderson represented the Marlins in the 2017 All-Star Futures Game.